 This proxy solicitation is being made and paid for by HealthStream.
 In addition, we have retained Computershare and Georgeson Shareholder Communications to assist in the solicitation.
-We will pay these entities an aggregate of approximately \$1,500 plus out-of-pocket expenses for their assistance in connection with the solicitation.
-Our directors, officers and other employees not specially employed for this purpose may also solicit proxies by personal interview, mail, telephone, or facsimile.
+We will pay these entities an aggregate of approximately \$4,625 plus out-of-pocket expenses for their assistance in connection with the solicitation.
+Our directors, officers and other employees not specially employed for this purpose may also assist in the solicitation of proxies.
 They will not be paid additional remuneration for their efforts.
 We will also request brokers and other fiduciaries to forward proxy solicitation material to the beneficial owners of shares of the common stock that the brokers and fiduciaries hold of record.
 We will reimburse them for their reasonable out-of-pocket expenses.